Considerations for female runners

 - Consider carrying a safety alarm with you.

 - If you run while listening to music, just wear one headphone so you can hear what is going on around you.

 Just because you are doing some training doesn't mean you can get away with eating what you like.
 However, if you are exercising intensively you need be meeting your body’s needs, particularly regarding carbohydrate, calcium and iron intake.
-Make sure you keep hydrated, drinking at least two litres (67.63fl oz) of water per day, plus up to a litre (33.81fl oz) of water extra for each hour of training.
+Make sure you keep hydrated, drinking at least two liters (67.63fl oz) of water per day, plus up to a liter (33.81fl oz) of water extra for each hour of training.